 The GS7 Request for Change of Department and/or Degree Program form is to be used when changing from one department to another or from one degree to another.
 Students may or may not complete the degree program from which they are changing.
 It should not be used when working on two degrees simultaneously.
 You will need to submit a new GS6 Program of Study form for the new program you are changing to — otherwise a hold will be placed on your registration.
 Once the GS7 has been approved, both you and your department will be notified via your CSU e–mail.
 Changing your class code Doctoral to Masters or Masters to Doctoral will create a new GPA for the current class at the end of the term.

 An exam determines whether a Ph.D. student is qualified to continue toward the doctorate degree.
 Exam must be completed at least two semesters prior to the Ph.D. student’s final examination/defense.

 The GS16 Preliminary Exam Form is signed by members of a Ph.D. student’s committee after the student has completed his/her preliminary examination.

 Must be submitted to the Graduate School within two working days after the results of the examination are known.

 Prior to starting your dissertation, please review the formatting guidelines for resources and requirements.

 The GS25 Application For Graduation Form lists the term that you plan on completing your graduation requirements, the name that you want printed on your diploma, any course changes that may need to be made to your GS6 Program of Study, any discrepancy grades that need to be addressed, and any departmental requirements that need to be satisfied.

-You must submit the form to the Graduate School by the deadline date of the semester that you intend to complete your degree requirements.
+You must submit the form to the Graduate School by the deadline date of the semester that you intend to complete your degree requirements and graduate.
 Visit our GS25 Application for Graduation page and forms page for more details.